 - Mr. Gordon represents issuers as well as investment banking firms in a wide variety of public and quasi-public offerings, including IPOs, convertible debt transactions and PIPE transactions.
 His recent IPO work includes representing:

-- Carbon Black in its $152 million IPO
+- Carbon Black in its IPO

 - Underwriters in SailPoint’s IPO